-Results from second generation ACI procedures (MACI) from Europe appear promising.
+Results from second-generation ACI procedures (MACI) from Europe appear promising.
 These products use a variety of biodegradable scaffolds and have the potential to improve consistent hyaline cartilage formation and reduce complications associated with injection under a periosteal patch.
-To date, there are a smaller number of RCTs with short- term follow-up comparing MACI to ACI, and no MACI products are approved in the U.S.; therefore, these are considered investigational.
+To date, there are a smaller number of randomized controlled trials with short- term follow-up comparing MACI with ACI, and no MACI products are approved in the U.S.; therefore, these are considered investigational.

 Practice Guidelines and Position Statements

 In a 2010 clinical practice guideline on the diagnosis and treatment of osteochondritis dissecans (OCD), the American Academy of Orthopaedic Surgeons was unable to recommend for or against a specific cartilage repair technique in symptomatic skeletally immature or mature patients with an unsalvageable OCD lesion.(51) This recommendation of insufficient evidence was based on a systematic review that found 4 level IV studies that addressed cartilage repair techniques for an unsalvageable OCD lesion.
 Because each of the level IV articles utilized different techniques, different outcome measures, and differing lengths of follow-up, the work group deemed that the evidence for any specific technique was inconclusive.

-In 2005, the National Institute for Health and Clinical Excellence (NICE) issued an updated Technology Appraisal Guidance on the use of autologous chondrocyte implantation.
-(47) The NICE guidance cited insufficient evidence to determine the benefits of autologous chondrocyte implantation and indicated this technology “should not be used for the treatment of articular cartilage defects except where the treatment is part of a clinical study.”
-The guidance noted many limitations in available trial data including length of follow-up, comparison to conservative treatment, assessment of the quality of cartilage produced, and the impact of cartilage produced on functional outcomes and health-related quality of life.
+In 2005, the National Institute for Health and Clinical Excellence (NICE) issued an updated Technology Appraisal Guidance on the use of ACI .(52) The NICE guidance cited insufficient evidence to determine the benefits of ACI and indicated this technology “should not be used for the treatment of articular cartilage defects except where the treatment is part of a clinical study.”
+The guidance noted many limitations in available trial data including length of follow-up, comparison with conservative treatment, assessment of the quality of cartilage produced, and the impact of cartilage produced on functional outcomes and health-related quality of life.

 Medicare National Coverage

-- Blue Cross and Blue Shield Association Technology Evaluation Center.
+- Blue Cross and Blue Shield Association Technology Evaluation Center (TEC).
 Autologous chondrocyte transplantation.
 TEC Assessments 1996; Volume 11, Tab 8.

-- Blue Cross and Blue Shield Association Technology Evaluation Center.
+- Blue Cross and Blue Shield Association Technology Evaluation Center (TEC).
 Autologous chondrocyte transplantation.
 TEC Assessments 1997; Volume 12, Tab 26.

-- Blue Cross and Blue Shield Association Technology Evaluation Center.
+- Blue Cross and Blue Shield Association Technology Evaluation Center (TEC).
 Autologous chondrocyte transplantation.
 TEC Assessments 2000; Volume 15, Tab 12.